SAP-samples/upscale-commerce-open-payment-integration/postman/stripe/Hosted Fields/README.md

 ![](images/opf-account-group-id.png)

 **You must set a merchant ID first.**
-You can obtain from your account id found at the following location in the Stripe dashboard <https://dashboard.stripe.com/settings/account>.
+You can obtain from your account ID found at the following location in the Stripe dashboard <https://dashboard.stripe.com/settings/account>.

 ![](images/stripe-elements-get-account.png)